teto/lux/CONTRIBUTING.md

 This document assumes that you already know how to use GitHub and Git.
 If that's not the case, we recommend learning about it first [here](https://docs.github.com/en/get-started/quickstart/hello-world).

+## AI Policy

+We don't mind if you use AI to assist your development.
+But we expect you to understand everything that is generated and to validate and clean up the generated code.

+Reviewing AI generated code that has not been validated or cleaned up takes up more time for us than just writing the code ourselves.

+We will close your pull request without further consideration if:

+- We ask you a question about your code and you cannot explain it.
+- Change requests are repeatedly ignored by your AI agent.
+- We find that you have not cleaned up the generated code (e.g., if there are lots of useless comments).

 ## Creating pull requests

 Please ensure your pull request title conforms to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/),